OlivierAlbertini/Ebox-aka-electronicbox/README.md

 # Ebox-aka-electronicbox
-Check your data consommation and send you an email near the limit
+Check your data consommation and send you an email when you are near the limit

 - You need to put your personnal ebox key
 - Add your smtp information in order to setup auto email